gtzheng/FewSTAB/README.md

 ```
 Upon completion, you will get `test_vit-gpt2_captions.csv` and `test_vit-gpt2_attribute_embeds.pickle`.

+We have provided the generated results using vit-gpt2 and blip [here](https://drive.google.com/drive/folders/11p_PIhnGRBdPJqVvBpQD6rEwBybFVfZu?usp=sharing).

 ### Configure `spurious/config.py`
 Specify the data root path on line 3, paths to few-shot classifiers from line 34 to line 143, and extracted attributes from line 146 to line 209.